risk-first/website/Purpose-Development-Team.md

 > "The purpose of the development team is to improve the [balance of risk](Glossary.md#balance-of-risk) for achieving business goals as much as possible."

 Now clearly, the troublesome clause in this statement is “[balance of risk](Glossary.md#balance-of-risk)”.
-So, before we apply this  to the cases above, let’s explain this concept in some detail by exploring three toy examples: the roulette table, buying stocks, and cycling to work.
+So, before we apply this  to the cases above, let’s explain this concept in some detail by exploring three toy examples: the roulette table, buying stocks and cycling to work.
 Then we'll see how this impacts the work we do in software development more generally.

 ## Example 1: The Roulette Table